 This segment of the corridor stretches from Texas Avenue to the I-110 overpass.
-Alameda Avenue here has "main street" buildings dating from the street-car era although Alameda Avenue itself has highway design characteristics, making it less hospitable to pedestrians and greater vibrancy.
+Alameda Avenue here has "main street" buildings dating from when the streetcar was one of the primary modes of transportation although Alameda Avenue itself has highway design characteristics, making it less hospitable to pedestrians and greater vibrancy.
 The surrounding blocks are built out with a wide variety of residential buildings types, including many "missing middle" types with small shops mixed in.